 Greenwashing is the practice of making products seem more eco-friendly or sustainable than they actually are.
-As someone who factors sustainability into every product and business decision I make (hello, see sample sale above!), it bothers me when I see companies greenwashing their beauty or skincare products.
+As someone who factors sustainability into every product and business decision, it bothers me when I see companies greenwashing their beauty or skincare products.

 So, how can you tell if a product is being greenwashed, or if it’s the real deal?
 Here’s a quick checklist:

-- Packaging can be a dead giveaway for whether or not a skincare product is being greenwashed.
-If a company is using hard to recycle or reuse materials, like plastic or metal tubes, or is known for overpackaging products with extra filler for that Instagram aesthetic, it could be a sign that they are greenwashing.
-Just because a company uses plastic packaging doesn’t mean it’s greenwashing though, so you can also check to see if a company has committed to going plastic free.
-If so, what’s their goal and are they sharing updates on progress?
-If not, are they reducing packaging waste elsewhere?
+Packaging can be a quick giveaway for whether or not a skincare product is being greenwashed.
+If a company is using hard to recycle or reuse materials, like plastic or metal tubes, or is known for over-packaging products with extra filler to achieve a certain social media-optimized aesthetic, it could be a sign that they are greenwashing.

-- Single use skincare products, like sheet masks and makeup wipes, are a big red flag.
-Not only do they contribute to packaging waste, but the product itself is meant to be disposed of!
-Sometimes this is for sanitary reasons (eg. you don’t want to share a makeup wipe with a friend, gross), but nowadays there are plenty of non-single use options, like refillable makeup remover that can be applied with reusable cotton rounds.
+Single use skincare products, like sheet masks and makeup wipes, are another red flag.
+Not only do they contribute to packaging waste, but the product itself is meant to be disposed of.
+Sometimes this is for sanitary reasons, but nowadays there are plenty of non-single use options - for example, refillable makeup remover that can be applied with reusable cotton rounds.

 If you want to learn more about FTC guidelines around environmental and sustainability-related marketing claims, check out their Green Guides.
-They were last updated about a decade ago, but they can help consumers better understand what companies can and can’t say.
+They were last updated a decade ago and can help consumers better understand what companies can and can’t say.